ErikMeinders/adf3-createaccountlist/README.md

 `

 You can indicate that you want only the CREATED (as opposed to INVITED) accounts.
-Created account will have an OrganizationAccountAccessRole (or whatever name your organization uses) Invited accounts might lack that Role as they were created outside of your organization and thus no have a standard Role name Therefor this tool might not be able to assume it.
+Created account will have an OrganizationAccountAccessRole (or whatever name your organization uses).
+Invited accounts might lack that Role as they were created outside of your organization and thus no have a standard Role name.
+Therefor this tool might not be able to assume it.

 # WARNING

 Check the output before you commit it to master.
-If everything is correct, ADF will recognize your accounts and not make any changes.
+If everything is correct, ADF will recognize the accounts in the file as existing accounts and not make any changes.